Welcome to the Alpbach Workshops on Affinity Proteomics, held biennially in the picturesque Austrian alpine village of

 The Alpbach Affinity Proteomics workshop is regarded as one of the foremost meetings on antibodies and other protein-binding molecules and their role in defining the proteome, and the exceptional scientific and organisational quality of these biennial meetings has been influential in defining and advancing the field of affinity proteomics.
 These vibrant and interactive meetings combine high level science presentations and discussions with excellent opportunities for networking and winter activities in a beautiful alpine setting.
 Through eight previous meetings, we have built up a reputation for exceptional quality in all aspects with participation by some of the most influential scientists in the field (see Gallery for pictures of previous events).
 The workshops introduce younger researchers to the most up-to-date methods and progress in the field and provide an opportunity for talks, posters and publications.

-The workshop programme includes topical areas in Affinity Proteomics, such as antibody design and validation, novel binder formats, multiplexed protein detection, biomarkers, diagnostics and therapeutics (see programme).
+The workshop programme includes topical areas in Affinity Proteomics, such as antibody design and validation, novel binder formats, multiplexed protein detection, biomarkers, diagnostics and therapeutics (see programme of the 2019 workshop).
 We ensure ample time for relaxed discussion and networking, facilitated by having all meals and social activities provided and taken together by all participants.
 Situated in an excellent alpine ski area, we pause in the middle of the day for skiing and other winter activities according to taste.

 We are grateful to our previous sponsors for supporting the meeting and helping us to keep the registration fees as low as possible.